dat-2k2/tgraph/Lab0/README.txt

 To handle that case, we should add an index to announce the function when decoded file is RLE-encoded. or read till 255 (max char)

+Decoding function needs to read the whole file as a string (bc the file is written by BITS), then look up bitword in dictionary to decode.

+// About encoded file
+Must be a BINARY file, to avoid data loss or miswrite.

+//RLE update
+Add a flag bitset to the end of file, with length = size of encoding file Each bit = 0 if there is only ONE character at that position, and 0 if otherwise e.g. >=1.